celery/celery/_sources/userguide/executing.txt

 Connections and connection timeouts.
 ====================================

-Currently there is no support for broker connection pools, so `apply_async` establishes and closes a new connection every time it is called.
-This is something you need to be aware of when sending more than one task at a time.
+.. admonition:: Automatic Pool Support

+    In version 2.3 there is now support for automatic connection pools, so you don't have to manually handle connections and publishers to reuse connections.

+    See the :setting:`BROKER_POOL_LIMIT` setting.
+    This setting will be enabled by default in version 3.0.

-You handle the connection manually by creating a
+You can handle the connection manually by creating a
 publisher:

 .. code-block:: python